schirmer-lab/metagear/docs/_workflows/microbial_profiles.md

 **Get microbial profiles with MetaPhlAn and HUMAnN**

+{: .fs-6 .fw-300 }
+Comprehensive taxonomic and functional profiling of microbial communities using MetaPhlAn and HUMAnN.

 ## Description

 The `microbial_profiles` workflow performs comprehensive microbial community analysis using state-of-the-art tools.
 This workflow provides both taxonomic and functional profiling: